bernatferragut/FutureWeb-blog/_posts/17-11-16-VR-Interaction-Part2.md

 > These Inputs achieve the following objectives:

-A. They are relaively easy to program
+A. They are relatively easy to program
 B. They are available
 C. They work on MOBILE and rea CHEAP
 D. Because they are so basic there is still a lot to experiment and study about